2020 Parti Québécois leadership election: Paul Saint-Pierre Plamondon

 Pierre Plamondon supported "forceful measures" to promote the French language while preserving the rights of the Anglophone minority.
 Plamondon also pledged to hold a sovereignty referendum in the first mandate of a PQ government.
+In Plamondon 2016 run, he opposed holding a referendum on sovereignty during a PQ government's first mandate.

 Guy Nantel

 Guy Nantel advocated giving English the status of a "national language minority".